Parth12-1/Local-Socket-Ebay/README.md

 ## Sales.java
 The Sales class implements serializable.

-It holds the seller ID, totalSales price, and an arraylist of productSales objects (the productSales class holds the information of each specific sale made).
+It holds the seller ID, total sales price, and an ArrayList of productSales objects (the productSales class holds the information of each specific sale made).

 ## ProductSales.java